slaclab/sdf-docs/opencode.md

 # OpenCode

 [OpenCode](https://opencode.ai) is an open-source AI coding assistant with a terminal UI that supports multiple LLM providers.
 The S3DF OnDemand app lets you run OpenCode in a browser-based terminal with no local install or manual configuration.
+We provide:

+- The OnDemand launch form, session management, and browser terminal
+- A pre-built container image with OpenCode and all its dependencies installed
+- Automatic version management — new releases appear in the version dropdown without any action from you

 OpenCode and [Claude Code](claude-code.md) serve similar purposes.
 The main differences: